-Seen here: The elite men’s field in action at the 2019 FNB Cape Town 12 ONERUN.
+Seen here: The elite men’s field in action at the 2019 ABSA Cape Town 12 ONERUN.

 Photo Credit: Tobias Ginsberg

-Twenty-year old Joel Ayeko from Uganda is hoping to make an impact at the 2019 FNB Cape Town 12 ONERUN on Sunday, 19 May 2019.
+Twenty-year old Joel Ayeko from Uganda is hoping to make an impact at the 2019 ABSA Cape Town 12 ONERUN on Sunday, 19 May 2019.

 Ayeko is a relatively new comer to the sport, making his first appearance in 2016 at the Pettinengo 9.6km race in Italy, where he finished 14th behind illustrious names such as multiple World Champion, Ezekiel Kemboi and Jacob Kiplimo.